Pediatric COVID-19 Vaccine FAQ

 It is very likely that new boosters will be needed in the future, we just don’t know when yet.
 Vaccine and medical experts are collecting data to determine levels of immunity from current doses and infections, whether new mutations will determine a need for a new formulation of vaccine, and if immunity differs across different age groups.

-How can I learn more about whether a booster is right for my child?
+How can I learn more about whether a bivalent booster is right for my child?